RedHatSE/AzureSecurityBaseline/README.md

 Login to your Azure infrastructure & open up and AzureCLI.
 ![image](images/azurecli.png)

+After you click the shell you need to ensure it is in bash.
+!(images/Azureansible.png)

 and create a file .yml and include the following text.
 I have also already completed them within this repo for you.